Business Practices in Latin America

 Students are required to participate fully in pre-departure meetings and all scheduled activities in Costa Rica.
 Before the program, all students will complete assigned readings, participate in case study discussions, and make a group presentation about an assigned Business in Latin America related topic.
 While in Costa Rica, students will research and debrief other program participants about companies to be visted, prepare daily journals, and prepare posts for the School of Business program blog site.
 Upon return, students will prepare a written report that summarizes their business and personal learning experience in Costa Rica.

-All students will earn 2 credits in IBUS 741: Business Practices in Latin America.
-An optional 3rd credit may be available through independent study.
+All students will earn 3 credits in IBUS 741: Business Practices in Latin America.
 Credit is granted by the University of Kansas upon successful completion of the course and overseas program and will be posted to the student's Spring academic record at KU.

 Students will be in double or triple occupancy accommodations at hotels.
 Several group meals are also included in the program.

 Students will attend lectures given by UCR professors that focus on Costa Rica and business topics.
 Past lectures have included Costa Rican history and culture, the business climate and foreign investment in Costa Rica, and UCR Business School social programs.
 In addition to lectures, students will visit companies in and around San José.
 Company visits in past years have included Western Union Bank, Baxter, a coffee company, a small recycling company, and a dairy company.